 FAQ plugins integrate directly into your pages to answer questions and help customers.
 They provide extra functionalities that make it easier to find help, and keep your responsibilities to a minimum.
 Some key functions include:

 All WordPress plugins don’t have to be the same, however.
 You can customize each to the needs of your business.
 Customization impacts the customer experience.
-This is why you need to create a unique and personalized experience to make them feel heard.
+You need to create a unique and personalized experience to make them feel heard.
 Here you can reach them directly to show users that their interests and needs are important.

 If a customer spends too much time looking for an answer, they may leave the page and complain about not being able to find it.
 Especially if it is a simple question.
 For example, if I am looking for shipping costs, and I have to comb through every answer about the product, I might give up.
 A WordPress plugin, however, is always right there for support.